mrmaly/LinuxDictionary/README.md

 #### The metadata file

-You can specify the metadata JSON file from which the script will read metadata via `-m` option.
+You can specify a metadata JSON file via `-m` option.
 If no metadata file has been given, the meta tags in the XML file will be filled with placeholders.
 ```bash
   $ python3 generate.py -m ./metadata.json [-o output_dir] path_to_excel_file.xlsx
 ```